FairCoalitionCasesDistributionProject/ProjectFrontEndThroughUntiy/README.md

-# FrontEnd

 # Welcome To The Fair Division Of Ministries In A Govermental Coalition Calculation System.

-A web application which calculates a fair division of ministries between government coalition members.
+## A web application which calculates a fair division of ministries between government coalition members.

 The platform gets from each party of a potential coalition, its number of mandates and values for each ministry representing their interest in it as an input.
 The software returns a fair division of the ministries between the parties as an output accordingly to the leximin criterion.